OW-Rep: Open World Object Detection with Instance Representation Learning: Experiments

 \subsection{Experimental Results}

+We first compare our method with existing approaches that jointly perform unknown object detection and instance feature learning.
+We then present ablation studies on each module and baseline detector to demonstrate the effectiveness and compatibility of our approach.

-\textbf{Comparison under M-OWODB.} The quantitative results are summarized in Table.~\ref{tab:mowodb_results}.
-By transferring rich and robust supervisory signals from VFM, our method outperforms other approaches in both feature embedding quality and unknown object detection while maintaining the performance of known object detection.
-While \textit{OSODD} used augmentation-based self-supervision to improve feature quality, the performance increase was minimal.
-This suggests that learning a separate embedding network from numerous inaccurate proposals leads to suboptimal results.
-On the other hand, methods that directly apply self-supervision to the detector's feature show a decrease in performance.
-In \textit{UC-OWOD}, where only proposals with high objectness scores are utilized during feature learning, feature quality among these proposals improves but the embedding quality including unknown proposals decreases significantly.
-The substantial drop in \textit{RNCDL}'s performance indicates that numerous false positives lead to misassigned clusters during self-supervised learning, resulting in ineffective features.
+\textbf{Comparison under OWOD split.} The quantitative results are summarized in Table.~\ref{tab:owod_results}.
+By transferring rich and robust supervisory signals from VFMs, our method outperforms all other approaches in both feature embedding quality and unknown object detection, while maintaining the performance on known object detection. \textit{OSODD}, which applies self-supervised learning to proposals from a frozen detector, shows only minor improvement.
+This suggests that training a separate embedding network on numerous inaccurate proposals leads to suboptimal results.
+On the other hand, methods that apply self-supervision directly to the detector's features show a decrease in performance.
+In particular, the significant performance drop in \textit{RNCDL}'s feature embedding quality indicates that numerous false positives lead to incorrect cluster assignments during self-supervised learning, severely degrading feature quality.

-Despite the presence of numerous false positives and inaccurate boxes, our method successfully learns meaningful feature space and inter-proposal relations, as shown in Fig.~\ref{fig:similarity_results}.
-Additionally, Fig.~\ref{fig:detection_results} shows that our method achieves more precise detection of unknown objects, suggesting that our unknown regression loss leads to accurate localization of unknown objects using SAM's semantic mask.
+Despite the presence of numerous false positives and inaccurate boxes, our method successfully learns meaningful feature space and inter-proposal relations, as shown in Fig.~\ref{fig:similarity_results} (a).
+Using an embedding of unknown giraffe class as a reference, embeddings of other giraffes (unknown) and horses (known) show high similarity, while persons (known) and fire hydrants (unknown) appear clearly dissimilar.
+Moreover, Fig.~\ref{fig:detection_results} shows that our method detects unknown objects more precisely, demonstrating that the proposed unknown regression loss effectively enhances localization by leveraging SAM's instance masks.